DEUX MILLE VINGT TROIS (2023)

 «You have to choose: to rest or to be free» – Thucydide

 A play for 7 performers

-With Kostia Chaix, Kaïs Chouibi, Chandra Grangean, Lisa Martinez, Alaïs Marzouvanlian, Lise Messina, Rolando Rocha
+In close collaboration with Kostia Chaix, Kaïs Chouibi, Chandra Grangean, Lisa Martinez, Alaïs Marzouvanlian, Lise Messina, Rolando Rocha

 Light design Alexandre Béneteaud

 Scenic elements and documentary research Paul Pedebidau

 Théâtre de la Ville de Paris

 Le Gymnase CDCN Roubaix Hauts-de-France

 La Compagnie Maguy Marin is subsidized by le Ministère de la Culture – DRAC Auvergne- Rhône-Alpes, la Ville de Lyon, la Région Auvergne-Rhône-Alpes and receives financial support from l’Institut français for projects abroad.